Harvest Timing Decisions

 Problem Definition

-Harvest timing is arguably the most consequential decision in winemaking, determining the fundamental character of the resulting wine.
+Harvest timing determines wine style more than any subsequent winemaking decision.
 Picking too early results in underripe flavors, harsh tannins, and insufficient sugar; picking too late risks overripeness, excessive alcohol, loss of acidity, and raisined character.
-The challenge lies in assessing multiple ripeness parameters—technological (sugar/acid), phenolic (skin and seed maturity), and aromatic—which often mature at different rates, particularly under climate change pressures.
+The challenge: technological ripeness (sugar/acid), phenolic maturity (skin and seed), and aromatic development often mature at different rates, particularly under climate change pressures.

 Technical Context